Key Takeaways

 What does condo insurance cover in Florida?

-Condo unit owners insurance in Florida covers the inside of your unit on a walls-in basis, your belongings, liability claims against you and other expenses.
+Condo insurance in Florida covers the inside of your unit on a walls-in basis, as well as your belongings, liability claims against you and other expenses.

-Your condo’s homeowners association (HOA) is supposed to have a master policy that covers damage to the exteriors of buildings in your complex, as well as common areas, such as lobbies, hallways, rec rooms and pools.
+Your condo’s homeowners association (HOA) should have a master policy that covers damage to the exteriors of buildings in your complex.
+It should also cover common areas, such as lobbies, hallways, rec rooms and pools.

 A typical HO-6 for condo unit owners includes the following coverages: